martimy/clab_srl_dcn/telemetry/ecmp_config.md

 - "1"
 ```

-From the output of the generate command, we see that we need to increase the number of max-paths to a number higher that 1.
-We can use `set` command with flags `--update-path` and `--update-value`:
+From the output of the `generate` command, we see that we need to increase the number of max-paths to more than 1.
+We can use the `set` command with flags `--update-path` and `--update-value`:

 ```
 $ gnmic -a leaf1 --skip-verify -e json_ietf set \